Miami-Dade · Florida telehealth

 Conditions we treat in Miami

 Pick the intake that matches what you need.
-Each visit is $45 flat with a same-day prescription sent to any Miami-Dade pharmacy.
+Each visit is $45, with a prescription when appropriate sent to any Miami-Dade pharmacy.

-UTI treatmentNitrofurantoin, Bactrim, fosfomycin BV treatmentMetronidazole or clindamycin Yeast infectionFluconazole, topical antifungals ED treatmentSildenafil or tadalafil Hair lossFinasteride or minoxidil Bridge refill90-day supply, non-controlled meds
+UTI treatmentNitrofurantoin, Bactrim, fosfomycin BV treatmentMetronidazole or clindamycin Yeast infectionFluconazole, topical antifungals ED treatmentSildenafil or tadalafil Hair lossFinasteride or minoxidil Bridge refillEligible non-controlled meds

 Miami-specific notes